 Puree this mixture in a blender until very smooth, about 3 minutes on a high setting.
 You can wait for the mixture to cool down a bit before you put it in the blender, or I place a triple folded tea towel on top and hold the lid.
 Otherwise, the steam from the hot mixture may blow the lid off, and you could get scalded and/or make a huge mess.

 Return this mixture to your pan.
 Add all the spices and let it simmer for a few minutes.

 Stir in the whipping cream.

-Add the cubed paneer cheese and continue on a very low simmer, until the cheese is warm.
+Add the cubed paneer cheese and continue to heat on a very low simmer, until the cheese is warm.
+About 10 minutes.

 Serve with naan or pita bread and jasmine rice.
 So good.